watermelon-addict/IM-Study-on-Sea-Ice/readme.txt

+Deep Learning on a Novel Ising Model to Study Arctic Sea Ice Dynamics

+In this study, we combine the Ising model with modern deep learning methods to examine Arctic sea ice dynamics, a crucial indicator of climate change.
+Upon the binary-spin Ising setup, we introduce continuous spin values, which capture the real-world ice/water phase transition, and an innovative inertia factor, which represents the natural resistance to state changes.
+The generalized model is utilized for the Monte Carlo simulation of the sea ice evolution in a focus area of the Arctic region, by engaging the Metropolis-Hastings algorithm and training a convolutional neural network to solve the inverse Ising problem.
+Using the sea ice concentration data collected by the National Snow and Ice Data Center, our model proves to have strong explanatory power.
+The simulated configurations exhibit striking similarity with the actual ice/water images, and two numerical measures calculated from the simulation results—the ice coverage percentage and the ice extent—match closely with the data statistics.
+Moreover, the Ising parameters predicted by the convolutional neural network demonstrate the substantial impact of the external forces, which can be further enriched and linked to the environmental factors in other global warming analyses.

 1. Full list of the Python code files
 The code files this project uses when employing an innovative Continuous Spin Ising Model and Convolutional Neural Networks to study the dynamics of Arctic Sea Ice include:
 •	download_NSIDC.py